-The Integrated Genome Browser (IGB, pronounced Ig-Bee) aims to meet this need.
-First developed at Affymetrix in 2003 for their tiling array products, IGB provides an advanced, highly customizable environment for exploring and analyzing large-scale genomic data sets.
+The Integrated Genome Browser (IGB, pronounced Ig-Bee) is a fast, flexible, and free desktop genome browser.
+First developed at Affymetrix in 2001 to support visual analytics of genome tiling arrays, IGB provides an advanced, highly customizable environment for exploring and analyzing large-scale genomic data sets.